-Tense and Article Rules
+Tenses and Articles Rules

-Generally, the past is used to explain things that have already happened (e.g., Yesterday, last week, five years ago).
+- The Past is used to explain things that have already happened (e.g., Yesterday, last week, five years ago).

-The present tense is used to explain things that are happening right now or things that are continuous. (e.g., I am cooking, I am walking).
+- The present tense is used to explain things that are happening right now or things that are continuous. (e.g., I am cooking, I am walking).

 - The future tense explain things that have yet to happen; or is going to happen. (e.g., tomorrow, next week, next year, three years from now).

 1. Simple present tense- These type are tense used in present action.